yochaigal/cairn/wip/2e/downtime.md

 The player must describe precisely what they'd like to improve, and a **Master** whom they might train with.
 And of course, the character's inspiration to improve should come from an experience in play.
 The **Warden** should provide any **Milestones** and associated **Costs**.

 Examples:
-- **The Two-Handed Parry**: When fighting with one hand free, a PC's HP increases by 1d4 (roll only once).
-The party took on a hireling from the **Cratered Lands**, where fighters focus on avoiding enemy attacks above all else.
-She has agreed to train **one** PC: whomever can best her in hand to hand combat.
+- **The Two-Handed Parry**: When fighting with one hand free, a PC's HP increases by 1d4 (roll once).
+The party took on a hireling from the **Cratered Lands**, whose fighters emphasize avoiding enemy attacks.
+She has agreed to train anyone that can best her in hand to hand combat.
 - **Herbology**: Given proper ingredients, a PC can creating a **Healing Salve** (restores 4 STR) as a **Downtime Action**.
 After receiving care from an elderly herbalist in the **Verdant Glades**, the wounded PC asked to be trained in the healing arts.
-The **Master** agreed, but asks that they collect back three rare herbs before training can begin.
+The **Master** agreed, but asks that they collect three rare herbs before training can begin.
 - **Troutmaster**: When taking the Supply **Action**, **Rations** gathered near cold, freshwater sources increases by one step (e.g. 1d4 becomes 1d6).
-While camping alongside the famously dreadful **Silver Wastes**, the party escorted a stranded naturalist safely back to the city.
-As thanks she has offered to train a PC to identify and capture a common lakefish that frequents colder waters.
+The party escorted a stranded naturalist from the famously dreadful **Silver Wastes** safely back to the city.
+As thanks, she offers to train a PC to identify and capture a common lakefish that frequents colder waters.

 ### Strengthening Ties

-Players may choose to foster their character's connection with an NPC or Faction in the game world.
-First, they must identify the entity with whom they wish to strengthen ties, along with their specific **intent** (e.g., building trust, mending a friendship, seeking membership in a Faction, forming an alliance, and so on).
+A character fosters a connection with an NPC or Faction in the game world.
+First, they must identify the entity with whom they wish to strengthen ties, as well as a specific **intent** (e.g., building trust, mending a friendship, seeking membership in a Faction, forming an alliance, and so on).
 The **Warden** then provides concrete measures (described as **Milestones** and **Costs**) that the PC can undertake to advance the relationship.
 With each completed **Milestone**, the **Warden** describes how the PC's relationship has grown or changed.

 Examples:
-- After returning to their home base from an unsuccessful delve into the **Roots**, a PC discovers that they'd unknowingly brought along a stowaway: an eyeless devourer, barely hatched.
+- After returning from an unsuccessful delve into the **Roots**, a PC discovers that they'd unknowingly brought along a stowaway: an eyeless devourer, barely hatched.
 They decide to keep the creature and train it in secret.
 - During a play session, a PC becomes friendly with the **Seneschal** of the **Order of the Helm**.
 Impressed by the Order's values, the PC asks what the requirements are to join.
-- A powerful NPC died during the **Battle of Frogs** while under a particular PC's care.
-That PC would like to repair their relationship with the NPC's Faction so that they and their allies can once more perform tasks for the Faction.
+- A powerful **Seneschal** died during the **Battle of Frogs** while under the party's care.
+Now those responsible wish to provide redress, so that the party can once again perform tasks for that Faction.